Woodworm treatment for a terrace home in London

-Our team in London were recently called upon to inspect a property that had a suspicion of a woodworm infestation.
-Our instructions from our customer were to inspect the timbers of the ground floor bathroom for wood infestation by wood-boring insect and the cellar area for dry rot.
+Close to numerous transport amenities, the traditional Victorian terrace home in this case study is located on a sought after cobbled street in London.
+Our Timberwise team in London were called upon to inspect the property as the homeowner had a suspicion of a woodworm infestation.
+Instructions from the customer were to inspect the timbers of the ground floor bathroom for wood infestation by wood-boring insect and the cellar area for dry rot.

-Inspection of the ground floor bathroom revealed the presence of a moderate widespread wood borer infestation in the flooring timbers.
-The types of beetle and wood rot infestation noted were Common Furniture Beetle (Anobium Punctatum) and Wood Boring Weevil (Euophryum Confine).
+An inspection of the ground floor bathroom revealed the presence of a moderate widespread woodworm and rot infestation in the floor timbers.
+The types of woodworm beetle and wood rot infestation noted were Common Furniture Beetle (Anobium Punctatum) and Wood Boring Weevil (Euophryum Confine).

-Common Furniture Beetle, as its name would suggest is by far the most common cause of woodworm damage encountered.
+Common Furniture Beetle, as its name would suggest, is by far the most common cause of woodworm damage encountered.
 Its speciality is specifically sapwood of softwood and European hardwoods.
-As you can see in the photographs above, Common Furniture Beetle holes are approximately 1.5mm to 2 mm in diameter, often surrounded by the insect’s excrement, otherwise known as Frass.
+Common Furniture Beetle holes are approximately 1.5mm to 2 mm in diameter, often surrounded by a fine powdery substance otherwise known as frass.

-These remain as a brittle matrix which cracks into cubes and differential stresses.
 Cuboidal cracking is also characteristic of many wet rots and does not automatically indicate the presence of dry rot.
-Fungal hyphae may clump together into a variety of structures known as mycelia which takes various forms depending on the surrounding conditions.
-They may fill a humus cavity as a cotton wool like mass or grow across the surface of the timber as a grey/white skin.
+Fungal hyphae may clump together into a variety of structures known as mycelia, which takes various forms depending on the surrounding conditions.
+They may fill a humus cavity as a ball of cotton wool like mass or grow across the surface of the timber as a grey/white skin.

 Need help with your property care problem?

-If you have any questions about woodworm in your property that are not answered on here or you feel you may need us to carry out a woodworm survey, please feel free to chat directly to one of our property care team who would be delighted to help you further.
-Simply request a property survey online or click on the ‘let’s chat’ button to chat to Timberwise and we’ll help you with your property care problem.
+If you suspect a woodworm outbreak is occurring in your property click the following link to see how woodworm treatment is carried out.
+If you feel you may need us to carry out a woodworm survey, please feel free to chat directly to one of our property care team who would be delighted to help you further.
+Simply request a property survey online and we’ll help you with your property care problem.
 Alternatively, give us a call on 0800 288 8660.